-Configuring a 20-second chart
+Configuring a 20-second chart for the Scalper

 NOTE: A 20 second chart timeframe isn’t a default in NT8 so you will need to click the time interval on your chart, then click “configure”.
 Select “Second” then select “15” over on the right – hit “edit” and change the “value” to 20.
 Click Apply and OK and now you have a 20-second chart available in your drop-down box for selecting the timeframe.

-Here’s how your chart settings and indicator system settings should look to correspond to the ES-M “Momentum System” tab in the Alert Software.
+Here’s how your chart settings and indicator system settings should look to correspond to the ES-M “Momentum Target System” tab in the Alert Software.

-ES Momentum System
+ES Momentum Target System